mgoellnitz/dinistiq/index.md

 - additional components that should be instantiated
 - additional values that should be injected into the instantiated components but cannot be derived from the auto-scanned parts

 ## Convention over Configuration

-Firstly, the most important thing to use dinistiq is to annotate your dependencies with JSR @Inject so that dinistiq can find out which components are needed.
+Firstly, the most important thing to use dinistiq is to annotate your dependencies with JSR330 @Inject so that dinistiq can find out which components are needed.

 ```Java